Axway/Cloud-Automation/APIM/Helmchart/examples/google-gke/README.md

 #### Ingress controller

-According to the Ingress controller used, such as [NGINX](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller), appropriate annotations/configuration must be set.
-Our Helm chart is flexible to accept all kind of configurations, such a custom annotation, but which annotations to use for which Ingress controller is not part of this documentation.
-Please refer to the documentation of your Ingress-Controller, such as [NGINX](https://cloud.google.com/community/tutorials/nginx-ingress-gke).
+According to the Ingress controller used in your environment appropriate annotations/configuration must be set to configure LoadBalancers based on the created Ingress-Resources.
+Our Helm chart is flexible to accept all kind of required configurations, such a custom annotations.
+However, which annotations to use for which Ingress controller is not part of this documentation.
+Please refer to the documentation of your Ingress-Controller, such as [NGINX](https://cloud.google.com/community/tutorials/nginx-ingress-gke) for more information.

-You may skip this topic, if you are using a different Ingress-Controller, other than the default Google Ingress Controller (`kubernetes.io/ingress.class: "gce"`). that does not support extensive configuration via Ingress annotations.
+You may skip this topic, if you are using a custom Ingress-Controller, other than the default Google Ingress Controller (`kubernetes.io/ingress.class: "gce"`), which does not support extensive configuration via Ingress annotations.

-The standard [Google GKE ingress controller](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) (`kubernetes.io/ingress.class: "gce"`) requires Backend- and, if necessary, FrontendConfigs CRDs for configuration, which are linked to the corresponding services via an annotation.
+The standard [Google GKE ingress controller](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) (`kubernetes.io/ingress.class: "gce"`) requires Backend- and, if necessary, FrontendConfigs CRDs for configuration of certain aspects, like the Healthcheck.
+These BackendConfigs are linked to the corresponding services via an annotation.
 With the following command you can create the necessary BackendConfigs, which are already referenced in the provided sample `google-gke-example-values.yaml` below.

 ```
 kubectl apply -f https://raw.githubusercontent.com/Axway/Cloud-Automation/master/APIM/Helmchart/examples/google-gke/google-backend-configs.yaml